-When you are done with the options in this, try to change bpm to automatic or just the same bpm you might have used with the vocals on previous beat.
-Most likely it will fit to tempo searching after signatures in the vocal recording when you choose 75 to 150.
+When you are done with the options in this, try to change bpm to automatic or just the same bpm you might have used with the vocals on the previous beat.
+Most likely it will fit tempo searching after signatures in the vocal recording when you choose 75 to 150.

 When you have set proper bpm to your vocal.
-But if it’s already wrong, you might want to go back to Fit to tempo and set once again the bpm.
-But after you follow next steps:
+But if it’s already wrong, you might want to go back to Fit tempo and set once again the bpm.
+But after you follow the next steps:

 In the next picture; choose the e3 generic or e2 generic for your vocal to be stretched properly with the beat.

-Also different options are possible, but generic is the rightest option to use on such things.
+Also, different options are possible, but generic is the rightest option to use on such things.

 Tip: You can also chop up your vocals and that STRETCH button can come in handy when removing breaths in any kind of vocal.
 Remember tho you can use undo in FL 12 and not in FL 11 as good as it would be on this.

-Remember to also render your vocal without effects and all other sort of things if you did a good job removing breaths.
+Remember to also render your vocal without effects and all other sorts of things if you did a good job removing breaths.
 But do this turning off all plugins.
 And always extract as 32-bit .wav if you have enough place on your computer for samples.